qstibbins/Crowdfunding_ETL/README.md

 - Load the cleaned data into a Postgres database

 📊 Data provided by edX Boot Camps LLC for educational purposes.

+Two is company.
+Three is a crowd!

+Welcome to our data packed, crowded project 2. :)

+NOTE: When importing the CSV files into each table, please leave 'campaign' for last.
+If you do not do this, everything will fail and so will you.